 Clout can also assist governments in negotiating with the US government asset sharing agreements to share the assets or the substituted asserts that are forfeited as a result of the illicit act committed by the organization or its individuals.

-Turki A. Zrikat is a Senior Lawyer in the dispute resolution team at Clout Law firm - Jordan.
+Turki A. Zrikat is a Senior Lawyer at Jordan office.

-Dr. Murat Can Pehlivanoğlu is a Partner and is also Head of Clout offices in Istanbul, Turkey.
+Dr. Murat Can Pehlivanoğlu is the Sr. Partner of Istanbul office - Turkey.

-Mr. Ayham A. Othman is the Co-Managing Partner of Clout in the United Arab Emirates, Jordan and Turkey.
+Mr. Ayham A. Othman is the Managing Partner of Dubai & Amman offices.